 Year of Call:

 Simon Oakes practises in commercial law, with a particular focus on banking & financial services matters.
-He has been involved in major financial services cases in recent years, including the LIBOR test case of Graiseley Properties Ltd v Barclays Bank Plc in the Court of Appeal, and Hockin v Royal Bank of Scotland in the High Court.
-He has particular experience of LIBOR, and various banks’ Global Restructuring Groups and Business Support Units.
+He has been involved in major financial services cases in recent years, including the LIBOR manipulation cases of Graiseley Properties Ltd v Barclays Bank Plc in the Court of Appeal, and Hockin v Royal Bank of Scotland in the High Court.

 Having been seconded to both the Financial Services Authority and the Pensions Regulator, Simon has acted for individuals in complex regulatory cases, including those brought by international banking regulators.

 Simon’s financial services and banking work ranges from major interest rate hedging product litigation to regulatory investigations against individuals.
-He has particular expertise in the mis-selling of LIBOR-linked financial products, and various banks’ business support units.
+He has a wealth of experience in some of the most significant banking cases of recent years, in particular those involving allegations of LIBOR manipulation, mis-selling of financial products, and various banks’ business support units.

 His recent work includes:

-- Hockin v RBS: a High Court banking case concerning interest rate products and the bank’s Global Recovery Group (‘GRG’), and involving issues of misrepresentation, LIBOR manipulation, unlawful means conspiracy and implied duties of good faith (with David Reade QC and Farhaz Khan)
+• Hockin v RBS : a £55m Financial List banking case concerning interest rate products and the bank’s Global Recovery Group (‘GRG’), and involving issues of misrepresentation, LIBOR manipulation, unlawful means conspiracy and implied duties of good faith (with David Reade QC and Farhaz Khan).

-- Keydata: Acting for the former compliance officer of Keydata (Johnson) in a reference to the Upper Tribunal.
-See Ford, Owen & Johnson v Financial Conduct Authority UKUT 0041 (TCC)
+• Ford, Owen & Johnson v Financial Conduct Authority UKUT 0041 (TCC): acting for the former compliance officer of Keydata (Johnson) in a reference to the Upper Tribunal.

 In 2012 Simon was seconded to the General Counsel’s Division of the Financial Services Authority, providing advice on a range of matters, and drafting sections of the FSA Handbook, in particular in relation to Collective Investment Schemes.